Strilanc/Strilanc.github.io/_posts/2016-11-20-teleportation-from-simple-moves.md

 No, really!
 Try it!)

-Applying this CNOT-via-intermediate construction to our qubit-moving circuit produces this result:
+Applying this CNOT-via-intermediate construction to the downward part of our qubit-moving circuit produces this result:

 <img style="max-width:100%; border:1px solid black;" src="/assets/{{ loc }}/step4-borrow.png"/>